-The monthly allowance for all expenses is calculated in accordance with the percentages of the social pension set out in the Asylum Act,525 as mentioned above, albeit with a regressive percentage per additional member of the household.
+The monthly allowance for all expenses is calculated in accordance with the percentages of the social pension set out in the Asylum Act,558 as mentioned above, albeit with a regressive percentage per additional member of the household.

-While in previous years, the amount of the allowances granted by ISS and SCML was the same, according to the information provided by the organisations, this was not the case in 2020.
+While in previous years, the amount of the allowances granted by ISS and SCML was the same, according to the information provided by the organisations, this has not been the case since 2020.
 According to ISS, an audit carried out in 2020 concluded that the "social support allowance for food, clothing, transport and hygiene items" could not, according to Article 57(3) of the Asylum Act, be combined with the "complementary allowance for personal expenses and transport".
-According to the information provided by SCML, the amounts of the financial allowances were the same that applied in 2019.
-Consequently, the amounts applied were as follows:
+According to the information provided by SCML, the organisation continued to follow the previous model to determine the amount of the financial allowances it granted.
+Consequently, in 2021, the amounts applied were as follows:

-Level of ISS / SCML financial allowance for all expenses: 2020
+Level of ISS / SCML financial allowance for all expenses: 2021

-Amount Amount
+Category of applicant Amount

-Category of applicant ISS SCML
+ISS SCML

 Head of household € 211.79 € 273.42

 Other adult(s) in household € 148.25 € 191.39

 Child € 105.90 € 136.71